 2. Kristen Kish (Seattle)

 If you remember season 10, you'll remember Kish, who was eliminated but then battled her way back to the finale in the "Elimination Challenge."
-She beat out Brooke Williamson, who was on the way to taking the crown.
+She beat out Brooke Williamson, who was on the way to taking the crown, making her the woman of color to win Top Chef in history.
 Kish went on to host Travel Channel's "36 Hours," before opening Arlo Grey in Austin, where she is also the executive chef.

 3. Brooke Williamson (Charleston)